Nursing homes ratchet up steps to combat coronavirus

 "I think you are going to see more of it," she added.

-As of Monday night, 35 people in Missouri have been tested, and there has been only presumptive positive, according to the Missouri Department of Health and Senior Services, and that was a case in St. Louis announced Saturday.
+As of Monday night, 35 people in Missouri have been tested, and there has been only presumptive positive case of COVID-19, according to the Missouri Department of Health and Senior Services, and that was a case in St. Louis announced Saturday.

-But local nursing home officials say they are not taking chances and some described other measures they have been taking, ranging from checking the temperature of everyone who comes into the building, to closing off extra entrances families might use and funneling all traffic through the front door, to increased monitoring and education of staff, residents, loved ones and other visitors.
+But local nursing home officials say they are not taking chances, and some described other measures they have been taking, such as checking the temperature of everyone who comes into the building, funneling all traffic through the front door, and increasing monitoring and education of staff, residents, loved ones and other visitors.

 Most nursing homes also said employees who have a temperature or a cough will be sent home, Kinsley said.